-From teaching high school entrepreneurs and MBA students, to hosting summer camps, startup accelerators, and Pan-Mass Challenge racers, the summer months at Babson are anything but slow.
+From teaching high school entrepreneurs and MBA students, to hosting summer camps and Pan-Mass Challenge racers, the summer months at Babson are anything but slow.

 Babson Summer Study

 An experiential learning program for undergraduate and graduate students alike, Babson Build is designed to help entrepreneurs think and act through the Entrepreneurial Thought & Action® methodology.
-This summer, more than 400 students from 20 countries have the chance to build their network and test their insights in business simulations and pitch competitions.
-The program runs for between one and two weeks, and there are a number of social opportunities both on and off campus available for participants throughout their stay.
+During one- or two-week sessions this summer, more than 220 program participants from 24 institutions and 16 countries are building their networks and testing their insights in business simulations and pitch competitions.

 Summer Venture Program

-This year’s Summer Venture Program features 26 full-time Babson graduate and undergraduate students.
-They represent 13 businesses that are working out of the Babson Boston campus and WeWork Boston through July 26.
-Nineteen of the entrepreneurs are living on campus.
+This year’s Summer Venture Program features 21 full-time and nine part-time Babson graduate and undergraduate students.
+They represent 13 businesses that are working out of Babson Boston, and 14 of the entrepreneurs are living on Babson’s Wellesley campus.

 The 10-week intensive experience builds participants’ entrepreneurial skills and accelerates the growth of their ventures.
-In addition to free housing and a 24/7 workspace, teams receive dedicated advisors, expert mentorship, and access to the resources of the Blank Center.
-At the end of their program, teams present in the Summer Venture Showcase to more than 400 members of the Babson and local startup community.
+In addition to workspace and free housing, teams receive dedicated advisors, expert mentorship, and access to the resources of Babson’s Arthur M. Blank Center for Entrepreneurship.
+At the end of the program, teams present in the Summer Venture Showcase to more than 150 members of the Babson and local startup community.